Our Founder

 Blake Newsom, M.S.

-Founder & President, Living the Dream University
+President & Chancellor Living the Dream University

 “The pain we endure can become the spark that lights the path for others.” – Blake Newsom.